VictorOdede/scan-to-pay/README.md

 # Scan QR Code to pay
 This is a React Native android app that allows the user to scan a QR code to pay for goods/services using M-PESA.

-Overview
+# Overview
-This a solution to the Pesapal developer challenge Problem #3.
-It is a boolean interpreter program that accepts a boolean expression as an input and solves the expression to output a boolean value.
-The program will solve any arbitrary length of expression and also supports variable declaration.
-The code is written using TypeScript and NextJS.
+This app scans a merchant QR-Code embedded with the payment amount.
+Once the QR code is scanned, the transaction data is then sent to the server which returns a payment prompt to the user.
+The user then enters their PIN to complete the transaction.
+This app automates away all the repetitive steps making the checkout process faster.

-Installation
+# Installation
-If you do not want to run the project locally, I have deployed this code as a serverless app and it can be accessed at https://boolean-interpreter.vercel.app
+If you do not want to run the project locally, I have deployed this app on the Google Play store and it can be accessed publicly at https://play.google.com/store/apps/details?id=com.slickvik99.lipa

 This app can also be ran locally by following these steps:

-Clone the repository on to your local machine
+- Clone the repository on to your local PC
-Run npm install to set up the node modules
+- Run npm install to set up the node modules
-Run npm run dev to start the app
+- Run npm run dev to start the app
-Open localhost:3000 in your browser to use the interface
+- Connect to the same Wi-Fi newtwork as your PC and open the Expo app on your mobile phone.
+You will see the app running in Expo.

 # Approach
 Paying for goods/services directly using M-PESA SIM service is a long process involving the following steps: